0xnivek/joe-liquidator/README.md

 11. Transfer profited AVAX back to liquidator
 12. Repay flash loan

-In step 3, you may be wondering why we don't simply flash loan the token of the borrow position that we're repaying.
+> **NOTE:** In step 3, you may be wondering why we don't simply flash loan the token of the borrow position that we're repaying.
 The reason is that the jToken contracts have a reetrancy guard which means that you cannot `flashLoan` and `liquidateBorrow` the same token.
 Thus, we have to flash loan a different token, swap the flash loan token for the repay token, and then call `liquidateBorrow`.